Active Labour Market Policy in East Germany: Waiting for the Economy to Take Off

 University of St. Gallen - Swiss Institute for Empirical Economic Research

-VU University Amsterdam; Tinbergen Institute; Institute for the Study of Labor (IZA); CESifo (Center for Economic Studies and Ifo Institute)
+University of Basel; Institute for the Study of Labor (IZA); CESifo (Center for Economic Studies and Ifo Institute); University of St. Gallen

 IZA Discussion Paper No. 2363